 As the authors cite, oil fields are declining at an average rate of 4 million barrels per day, which must be replaced each year just to maintain current levels of oil production.
-Those traditional oil fields are being replaced with expensive and risky forms of extraction, such as hydraulic fracturing and deepwater drilling to reach less conventional forms of energy such as shale gas and Canadian tar sands.
+Those traditional oil fields are being replaced with expensive and risky forms of extraction, such as fracking and deepwater drilling to reach less conventional forms of energy such as shale gas and Canadian tar sands.

 The ongoing divestment campaign, which pressures universities, churches, cities and business leaders to divest their stock holdings from the top 200 fossil fuel companies, was an example the authors mention of a way the environmental movement could build the connection between strong local economies and sustainability issues.
 The divestment campaign has been championed by 350.org and student leaders on college campuses across the nation.

 The authors suggest that the campaign could not only urge leaders to divest their shares from the fossil fuel industry, but reinvest those shares in community resilience efforts, such as community-owned renewable energy projects, which need the capital.